Looking to rent a gravel or road bike near Tokyo for a long ride or bikepacking adventure?

 Cannondale Topstone 4

-Lightweight SmartForm C2 Alloy frame w/ full carbon forks, microSHIFT Advent X, wide range 10-speed gears and powerful disc brakes.
+Lightweight SmartForm C2 Alloy frame with full carbon fork, microSHIFT Advent X wide-range 10-speed gearing, and powerful disc brakes.

 5 bikes available